pcp-mis-selling

 You Won’t Miss Out

-The FCA has confirmed that these delays will not affect your ability to claim or your eligibility.
+The Financial Conduct Authority has confirmed that these delays will not affect your ability to claim or your eligibility.
 Deadlines and time limits for complaints are also paused during this period, so your right to claim is protected.

 You do not need to use a claims management company to make a claim – you can contact the Financial Ombudsman Service or the relevant firm directly for free.